nemesyslab/rev_d_shim_HFU/README.md

 Instead, you may need to build Verilator from source.
 Here's the [Verilator installation instructions](https://verilator.org/guide/latest/install.html) for that method.

-Here's a slightly edited copy-paste of that section.
+Here's a slightly edited rewrite of that walkthrough, for clarity.
 Run these lines one-by-one in a terminal.
 The `git clone` line will of course clone the Verilator repo wherever you run it, so make sure you're in a directory where you want the Verilator source code to be stored (i.e. NOT in this repository's root directory).

 ```bash
 # Prerequisites: